 5. Cut Unnecessary Expenses

 Evaluate your spending habits and identify areas where you can cut back without sacrificing your quality of life.
-Small adjustments, such as cooking at home more often, canceling unused subscriptions, or buying generic brands, can free up funds that can be redirected to your emergency fund.
+Small adjustments, such as cooking at home more often, cancelling unused subscriptions, or buying generic brands, can free up funds that can be redirected to your emergency fund.

 6. Leverage Windfalls and Bonuses